Software engineers often think about operating a web development organization of their own.

 I have discussed in the video below the different techniques for introducing salesforce to your business, as a technical expert.

-Sales and Marketing For Technical Founders
+Sales and Marketing Capabilities for Technical Leadership

 That’s why plenty of startups are formed by multiple co-founders responsible for different portions of the business.
 A trustworthy expert in business development techniques may be instrumental in a similar role.